alire-project/alire/README.md

 Available for Debian testing / Ubuntu >=17.10

-To install: `git clone --recursive` and `gprbuild -Palr_env` or see below instructions.
+To install run the following as user in a terminal, or see below for more details.

+    curl https://raw.githubusercontent.com/alire-project/alr/master/install/alr-bootstrap.sh -o ./alr-bootstrap.sh && bash ./alr-bootstrap.sh && rm -f ./alr-bootstrap.sh || echo Installation failed

 ## Design principles ##